AbdelhamidQ/PizzaOrderingProject/README.md

 cd PizzaOrderingProject
 ```

-### you can run the executable JAR file located in the target directory:
+### you can run the Programm using the executable JAR file located in the target directory:
 ```
 java -jar target/pizza-order-system-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```